nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/02 - Bones.md

 ; Re-enable output (disable VBLANK)
 	lda #0
 	sta VBLANK

 ; 192 scanlines are visible
 ; We'll draw some rainbows
 	ldx #192
-	lda BGColor	; load the background color out of RAM ScanLoop
+	lda BGColor	; load the BGColor into the accumulator.
+ScanLoop
-	adc #1		; add 1 to the current background color in A sta COLUBK	; set the background color sta WSYNC	; WSYNC doesn't care what value is stored dex
+	adc #1		; add 1 to BGColor in A
+	sta COLUBK	; set the background color as the current value of A sta WSYNC	; wait for the next scanline dex		; move down 1 scanline
-	bne ScanLoop
+	bne ScanLoop	; Continue looping until x == 0 or while x != 0

 ; Enable VBLANK again
-	lda #2
-        sta VBLANK
+	lda #2		; Remember, we're turning on the accumulator again sta VBLANK	; And turning on VBlank

 ; 30 lines of overscan to complete the frame
-	ldx #30
+	ldx #30		; Then we have to load 30 into x to accompodate overscan.
 LVOver	sta WSYNC
 	dex
 	bne LVOver

 ; The next frame will start with current color value - 1 ; to get a downwards scrolling effect
-	dec BGColor ; dec basically means, "Decrease by 1" and so
+	dec BGColor ; dec basically means, "Decrease by 1" and so and with the next frame, we begin again.

 ; Go back and do another frame.
 If we don't do this, we will just keep overlaying the same frame again and again.
 	jmp NextFrame

+;  And we finish up by making sure our file is exactly 4k.
 	org $fffc
 	.word Start
 	.word Start